drug-design/course/docs/chapters/structure-based-design.md

 ### Example of Analog Design
 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold

-The analysis of the crystal structure of the complex between trimethoprim and dihydrofolate reductase (DHFR) reveals the existence of possible additional binding sites.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/example-analog-design-e1182126'><i class='fa fa-play' aria-hidden='true'></i></button>The analysis of the crystal structure of the complex between trimethoprim and dihydrofolate reductase (DHFR) reveals the existence of possible additional binding sites.
 In particular, a basic arginine residue could be considered for increasing the binding.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer